open-mmlab/mmengine/README.md

    - Defines the training process just like playing with Legos.
    - Provides rich components and strategies.
    - Complete controls on the training process with different levels of APIs.

-## What's New

-v0.8.0 was released on 2023-06-30.

-### Highlights

-- Support training with [FSDP](https://pytorch.org/tutorials/intermediate/FSDP_adavnced_tutorial.html?highlight=fsdp) and [DeepSpeed](https://www.deepspeed.ai/).
-Refer to the [example](https://github.com/open-mmlab/mmengine/blob/main/examples/distributed_training_with_flexible_runner.py) for more detailed usages.

-- Introduce the pure Python style configuration file:

-  - Support navigating to base configuration file in IDE
-  - Support navigating to base variable in IDE
-  - Support navigating to source code of class in IDE
-  - Support inheriting two configuration files containing the same field
-  - Load the configuration file without other third-party requirements

-  Refer to the [tutorial](https://mmengine.readthedocs.io/en/latest/advanced_tutorials/config.html#a-pure-python-style-configuration-file-beta) for more detailed usages.

-Read [Changelog](./docs/en/notes/changelog.md#v080-06302023) for more details.

 ## Installation